graycoreio/daffodil/libs/storefront/theme-toggle/README.md

 # Theme Toggle
 Theme toggle allows users to switch between light and dark themes.

+## Overview
+Theme toggle persists the user's preference and integrates with `@daffodil/design`'s theming system.

 ## Usage
 To use theme toggle, import `DaffSfThemeToggleComponent` into your custom component: